AndrewIjano/andrew-ijano-website/src/content/mac5856/07-sending-patch.md

 ---
-title: 'Sending a first patch'
+title: '[Linux] Sending a first patch'
 description: 'This report shows how we sent a patch to the Linux kernel'
 pubDate: '23 Apr 2025'
 ---